USCiLab/cereal/_includes/pointers.markdown

     //
     // More advanced functionality is available using construct, such as accessing
-    // class members, which is detailed in the doxygen docs. template <class Archive>
+    // class members, which is detailed in the doxygen docs.
+    //
+    // As with the internal load_and_construct, versioning can be supported by adding an
+    // additional final parameter: const std::uint32_t version template <class Archive>
     static void load_and_construct( Archive & ar, cereal::construct<MyType> & construct )
     {